Museums are essential.

 - In May 2020, we began building our team and hired the following firms to provide key support for the renovation project: M3 as development manager; Dialog as prime design consultant; and Ellis Don as construction manager.

 - In fall 2020 we received funding from the City of Calgary: $14 million from the Municipal Stimulus Program to support the first phase of renovation.
 This focused primarily on the upper floors of the museum and addressed updates to the museum’s mechanical and electrical systems, abatement of hazardous materials and upgrading and moving museum collection storage.

 - In the spring 2022 all remaining renovation work will begin, including the removal and replacement of the concrete exterior building envelope and major changes to the museum’s interior spaces.

-- The complete renovation is scheduled to be finished in late 2024.
+- The complete renovation is scheduled to be finished in 2025.

 In early 2021 we began planning new collection storage systems and throughout the year moved collections into newly installed high-density systems.
 Throughout this process the collection has been carefully managed and protected as it is packed and moved within the museum.
 The collection will be secure in the new storage facilities while the rest of the building is renovated.
 As of today, 42,500 collection items have been rehoused, ensuring their protection and access for decades to come.

 In addition to our incredible Glenbow team, we are supported by many high-quality service providers who are working with us to transform Glenbow’s vision into reality.